2025 OFC U-19 Women's Championship: Venues

 The main stadium at Tahiti – Stade Pater – is preparing for the 2027 Pacific Games.
 The first stadiums for the tournament is Stade de Punaruu.
 There was a controversy in 2016, when the stadium was renovated for 76 millions cfp, but the athletics track did not meet IAAF criteria.
 The second stadium is Stade Paea (also called Stade Manu Ura).
 It has a capacity of about 2,500 spectators, with a natural grass surface.
 Its main tenant is AS Manu Ura.

 Media coverage

-All games were streamed via FIFA+ platform as Fifa+ holds rights for all OFC competitions in the period 2024-2025.
+All games were streamed via FIFA+ platform as Fifa+ holds rights for all OFC competitions in the period 2024–2025.

-The great commentary was provided from Asinate Wainiqolo.
+The commentary was provided from Asinate Wainiqolo.

-They taught the audience pronunciation of native players names for example.
+They taught the audience pronunciation of native players names.

 Group stage

 The top two of each group advance to the semifinals.

 All times are local, TAHT (GMT+12).